stevenjlance/Jumping-Platforms/README.md

 ![](assets/Challenge5.gif)

 6. Declare a new `star` object that gives the star an x, y, width, height, and speedY.
-Load the image of the star in and print the star to the scren, just like you did with the alien
+Load the image of the star in and print the star to the screen, just like you did with the alien

 7. Have the star fall down the screen and reappear at the top at a new random location if it reaches the bottom.
 You can add multiple, but we are goin to start with one.